marketlandscape/marketlandscape.github.io/about/index.md

 ## Official presence

 This project is published exclusively at [marketlandscape.github.io](https://marketlandscape.github.io/).
-No other websites or domains represent this project.
+No other websites or domains are affiliated with this project.

 ## Contact